featurehub-io/featurehub-javascript-sdk/README.md

 })
 ```

-## Beyond the Quick Start:
+# Beyond the Quick Start:

-In this section we cover a bundle of different variations that crop up, for clients and servers.
+In this section we cover a bundle of different variations for clients and servers.

 ### Does my existing code from 1.x work?

+If you have browser code that uses the version earlier than 1.2.0, it still works largely the same and its unlikely you will need to change anything.
-The biggest change we made in 1.2.+ is in the browser.
+The biggest change we made in 1.2.+ is in the browser handling.
 The 99% use case for a browser is a single user, so
 that means requests for a new context (`FeatureHub.config.newContext()` for example) always actually give
 you back exactly the same context.
 And we reference count your requests as well, once your connection is open,
 its open until all requests to create a new context also close them.

 If you actually _want_ a second (or third, or forth) context in a browser, you can absolutely get one, you will
-need to create one - you need to create a new `ServerEvalFeatureContext`.
+need to create one - a new `ServerEvalFeatureContext`.

 ### Can the browser initialize like the NodeJS example?